joncamp/quicklink2dotnet/QuickLink2DotNet/Examples/README.txt

 GazeInfo2		Displays a stream of info from the first eye tracker device on
 				the system.

+QuickStart		A simple example to demonstrate initialization, calibration,
+				and data collection from the eye tracker.

+Stopper			Shuts down all the EyeTech eye tracker devices on the system.
+				This is sometimes handy to have during debugging.

 VideoViewer2	Displays video from the first eye tracker device on the system.
 ------------------------------------------------------------------------------